cchdo/cruise_report_2022_p02w/ctd_hydro_data_acq.rst

 - T\ :sub:`S` is scaled temperature (T\ :sub:`S` = ln[(298.15 – T)/(273.15 + T)])
 - B\ :sub:`0`, B\ :sub:`1`, B\ :sub:`2`, B\ :sub:`3`, C\ :sub:`0` are solubility coefficients

-All stations were fit together to get an initial coefficient estimate.
+All stations excluding 10-12 were fit together to get an initial coefficient estimate.
 Stations were then fit in groups of similar profiles to get a further refined estimate.
 Individual casts were then fit to remove the noticeable time drift in coefficients If the fit of the individual cast had worse resdiuals than the group, they were reverted to the original group fit coefficients.